imennajar/belly-button-challenge/README.md

   - Use the D3 library to read in samples.json from the URL,

-  - Create a bubble chart that displays each sample,
+  - Create a bubble chart that displays each sample

-  - Display the sample metadata, i.e., an individual's demographic information,
+  - Display the sample metadata, i.e., an individual's demographic information

-  - Display each key-value pair from the metadata JSON object somewhere on the page,
+  - Display each key-value pair from the metadata JSON object somewhere on the page

-  - Update all the plots when a new sample is selected,
+  - Update all the plots when a new sample is selected

-  - Create a auge Chart to plot the weekly washing frequency of the individual (optional)
+  - Create a gauge Chart to plot the weekly washing frequency of the individual (optional)

  ## Program:

 ### Tools:

 - Visual Studio Code (VSCode): is a free, open-source code editor developed by Microsoft.
-- Javascript: is a  programming language,  primarily used for web development.
+- Javascript: is a programming language primarily used for web development.

 - HTML: is the standard markup language for documents designed to be displayed in a web browser.